GSA/open-gsa-redesign/_apidocs/ratequeryfrt.md

-**Description**   This API can be used to retrieve shipment cost for a regular Household Goods (HHG) shipment or for an Extended Storage (EXSTG) shipment.
+**Description**   This API can be used to retrieve shipment cost for a regular Freight (FRT) shipment.

 **API Payload Query Parameters**